ezarsky/dva_project/data/data_readme.md

+Download: https://drive.google.com/file/d/1zDyK24WsjHsDvtVmlgHo7LJC1H79fDuz/view?usp=sharing.
 The main data file "2019_06.csv" must be unziped from "2019_06.zip".
 I did this as it is 7x larger uncompressed.